ipadkid358/FlexToTheos/readMe.md

 Compile: `make; cp .theos/obj/debug/ftt .`

+[Direct binary download](https://ipadkid358.github.io/scripts/ftt) (may not be latest from source)

 ```
 Usage: ./ftt [OPTIONS]
     Options:
 	-f	Set name of folder created for project (default is "Sandbox")
 	-n	Override the tweak name
-		-v  Set version (default is  %s)
+	-v	Set version (default is  0.0.1)
 	-p	Directly plug in number (usually for consecutive dumps)
 	-d	Only print available patches, don't do anything (cannot be used with any other options)
+	-t	Only print Tweak.xm to console (can only be used with -p)
 ```
+ex. `./ftt -f MyFolder -n tweak -v 1.0` ex. `./ftt -tp2`

 My "Command-B" file: